Dorchester Square: History

 In 1889, the Canadian Pacific Railway constructed Windsor Station on the south side of De la Gauchetière Street, opposite St. George's Cathedral.
 This further increased the importance of the square as a major focal point.
 Later construction would involve the demolition of the original YMCA Building (1851) on the east side of the square in order to allow the construction of the first portion of the Sun Life Building at the corner of Metcalfe Street and Dorchester Boulevard, which would grow to take up the entire eastern side of the square by 1931.
 In 1929, the northern side of the square was graced with the Dominion Square Building, designed as an integrated shopping arcade and office tower.
 The arcade was specifically designed to draw pedestrian traffic between the square and St. Catherine St.

 Additional construction after the Second World War saw the development of the Laurentian Hotel across from the southwest corner of the square.
 In 1960, the original southern section of the Windsor Hotel was demolished in order to build the CIBC Tower.
 The 1960s also saw major developments as Dominion Square became the central orienting point for the new downtown of modernist skyscrapers.
 As such, a skywalk was erected on the south side of the square, across De la Gauchetière to Place du Canada and the Chateau Champlain hotel.

 In 1967, Dominion Square was divided into two parts, the southern portion being renamed Place du Canada while the northern portion retained the name Dominion Square.

 After the death of René Lévesque in 1987, Dorchester Boulevard was renamed in his honour and Dominion Square was renamed "Dorchester Square", after Guy Carleton, 1st Baron Dorchester, who supported the rights of French speakers in British North America.

+In 2015, Claude Cormier + associes restored the northern end of the park, in the process adding a 30 ft steel fountain inspired by those from the Victorian era.
+The city advised Cormier to omit the fountain to make room for tourist buses, but Cormier instead opted to "slice" off a portion of the fountain and replace it with 19 in sculpture of a pileated woodpecker.